clapinton/expense-trackster/README.md

 * on login, the input password is compared against the password_digest using the `BCrypt#is_password?(password)` method;
 * if login is successful, a session_token is generated and saved to the respective User and stored in the client's cookie: `session[:session_token] = user.session_token`;
 * the pure text password is, therefore, never stored anywhere and is discarded as soon as the login process finalizes with either success or error.

+### Users
+Each user stores its email, password_digest and an is_admin flag.
+It also stores a random session_token, which is also stored in the browser's cookie on login.
+When the user logs out, the session_token is regenerated on the server, so it doesn't match the cookie's value anymore.

+### Session
+Session is only a controller which manages Log In and Log Out actions.

+### Expenses
+Besides all basic required fields, Expenses also store a `weeknum` in the integer form of `YYYYWW` (year digits followed by the week number digits).
+This is useful when generating a report, since we can easily group by the `weeknum` field when adding the expenses amounts.
+Also, since we have years before weeks, we can also use it to order when generating the report (notice that `WWYYYY` would not work for ordering purposes).

+### Reports
+The Reports features seem like a small one, so the initial thought was just building a simple SQL query under the Expenses model.

+That option is not the best one since it's not scalable.
+If we want to expand the Reports and build more features into it (adding more filters, rendering more information etc), that would mean expanding the once simple reporting method inside Expenses.
+It wouldn't scale without going against the Single Responsibility Principle.
+Because of that, Reports was broken into its own model and controller.

+Having a Reports model also gives us the option of trackability (we can see who generated each report, when and what set of filters was used).
+This is more important for auditing purposes, which is a more advanced feature for project at this point.

 ## Testing